wailwinphyo/Mini-POS/Docs/Project Sketch.md

 ## Tables

-- Users
+1. users
+2. user_types <-[rename]- usertypes
+3. items <-[rename]- products
+4. categories
+5. stock_transactions
-- Roles
+    - Columns
-- Products
+        - id
+        - quantity ( positive value for added stock and negative value for purchased stock )
-- Categories
+        - price
-- Stocks
+        - item_id
-- Vouchers
+        - transaction_date

 ## Reports
-- Report to check item and their quantity in stock [ Stock report ]
+1. Report to check item and their quantity in stock [ Stock report ]
+    - sum all quantity by item_id in stock_transactions table -> remaining stock
+2. Sale report by Cashier by Date interval
+3. Monthly total sale report for a shop

 ## Progress